Robert Gordon University applies the following policy regarding outstanding instalments of tuition fees due by students.

 - If you withdraw during your third semester you will be charged 100% of the annual fee for the course

-- Paid for on a module by module basis
+Modular Courses - If you are paying your tuition fees on a module by module basis

 - You will be charged the full module fee for each module which you started or for which you have received learning materials.

-The University will consider exceptional circumstances to those described above on a case by case basis on direct application to the Student Finance Manager.
+The University will consider exceptional circumstances on a case by case basis on direct application to the Student Finance Manager.

 How to Request a Refund

 To request a refund you should email the Student Finance Department:

 In order to comply with UK money laundering regulations please note:

 - The University is not able to act as a clearing account, fees and related charges must not be intentionally overpaid in order to obtain living costs or circumvent any government regulation or restriction.

 - Where payment of tuition fees or any other charges has been split between more than one payee, any refund due will be made in proportion to the original split.